hms-dbmi/viv/tutorial/README.md

 - http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif (OME-TIFF)

 > Troubleshooting: Viv relies on cross-origin requests to retrieve data from servers.
 The `--cors='*'` flag is important to ensure
 > that the appropriate `Access-Control-Allow-Origin` response is sent from your local server.
+In addition, you need to allow
+> `Range` requests on your production web servers, even though you do not need to specify for `http-server`.

 ### Final Note on File Formats and OME-Zarr